How To Find Support After the Death of a Pet

 If you’ve shared your heart and home with a dog, you will no doubt feel a great sense of loss and sorrow when you lose her.
-No matter how old your dog was, how many years you had together, or how expected her death, the grief can be overwhelming.
+No matter how old your dog was, how many years you had together, or how expected her death, the grief following the death of a pet can be overwhelming.

 Connect with people who understand.
 Dealing with your grief honestly can help you move through it.
 Try to ignore comments like, “It was just a dog.”
 Dogs are family members, and it’s entirely appropriate and expected that you would grieve the loss deeply.
 Avoid people who don’t understand–they simply don’t–and connect with other dog people who do.